SciSharp/LLamaSharp/README.md

 ### Installation

 To gain high performance, LLamaSharp interacts with native libraries compiled from c++, these are called `backends`.
-We provide backend packages for Windows, Linux and Mac with CPU, CUDA, Metal and OpenCL.
+We provide backend packages for Windows, Linux and Mac with CPU, CUDA, Metal and Vulkan.
 You **don't** need to compile any c++, just install the backend packages.

 If no published backend matches your device, please open an issue to let us know.
 If compiling c++ code is not difficult for you, you could also follow [this guide](./docs/ContributingGuide.md) to compile a backend and run LLamaSharp with it.